Lion Painter

-The Lion Painter was one of the earliest Athens black-figure vase painters.
+The Lion Painter was one of the earliest Athenian black-figure vase painters.
 He was active between 630 and 600 BC.

 He was a contemporary of the Nessos Painter, but remained a less significant influence, in spite of his artistic achievements.
 All vases ascribed to him depict lions.
 His work is only known from a few fragments, which are, however, consistently of very high quality.
 The bald lion on his name vase appears to look sorrowful.